echeran/smile-of-murugan/webbook/chapter08.md

 The anthology has 150 poems in the *kali* metre.
-The first poem is an invocation to Śiva, and the rest are love-poems divided into the five traditional divisions: 35 stanzas about *pālai*, 29 about *kuṟiňci,* 33 songs on *neytal.*[^peruntinai-kaikkilai] The compiler of the anthology was a certain Nallantuvaṉār, supposed to be the author of the *neytal* portion, and there exists a detailed and excellent commentary by Nacciṉārkkiṉiyar
+The first poem is an invocation to Śiva, and the rest are love-poems divided into the five traditional divisions: 35 stanzas about *pālai*, 29 about *kuṟiñci,* 33 songs on *neytal.*[^peruntinai-kaikkilai] The compiler of the anthology was a certain Nallantuvaṉār, supposed to be the author of the *neytal* portion, and there exists a detailed and excellent commentary by Nacciṉārkkiṉiyar